A Healing Fruit Called Prekese

 Prekese fruit grows on a tree namely Aidan which is fugitive having the length of 20-25 meters.

-Prekese The Fruit of God For Black
+Prekese The Fruit of God For Blacks

 God has enriched this fruit with protein, iron, potassium, magnesium, lipids, calcium, phosphorus, zinc, sodium and vitamin C. West Africa has a tradition of soups and this fruit is used to flavor it.
 It is also used by bakers in making desserts and also used as perfume.
 Because Prekese has a good amount of protein, many users often drink it to skip a meal thereby supporting weight management.